bbuchalter/ConcurrentMigrationError/README.md

 Since LHM migrations are generally long running, they are typically deployed via a separate process to avoid blocking code deployments.
 Additionally, the primary code deployment process typically includes a step to invoke ActiveRecord migrations automatically for convenience.
 Thus we come to the undesired behavior:
 * When a LHM, wrapped in an ActiveRecord migration class, is deployed in a separate, long-running process, it acquires a lock.
-* When a developer wishes to deploy code, NOT migrations, via another deployment process which invokes the ActiveRecord::Migrator...
+* When a developer wishes to deploy code, NOT migrations, via another deployment process which invokes the `ActiveRecord::Migrator`...
-* The [ConcurrentMigrationError](https://github.com/rails/rails/blob/v5.2.1/activerecord/lib/active_record/migration.rb#L1361) exception is raised, preventing deployments.
+* The `ActiveRecord::Migrator` attempts to acquire the same lock as the LHM, and fails causing the [ConcurrentMigrationError](https://github.com/rails/rails/blob/v5.2.1/activerecord/lib/active_record/migration.rb#L1361) exception.
+* Developers can no longer deploy and run an LHM at the same time.